esgameco/npapi/README.md

 A neopets API created with python/aiohttp, uses asyncpg for database.
 Supports multiple accounts.

+## Refactor Branch

+The complexity of the project has increased over time, and many inefficiencies have been overlooked.
+The main goal of this branch is to remove all inefficiencies.

 ## Features
 - Supports registration, account activation, creating a pet, trudy's surprise, and multiple dailies.
 - Proxy services to find open proxies that work for neopets.
 Supports Socks proxies (maybe).